HenriquesLab/DL4MicEverywhere/docs/DESIGN.md

 ## Launch Script and GUI

-Three different launchers are provided, one for each operative system:
+There is a different launchers for each operative system:

 - [`MacOS_launch.sh`](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/MacOS_launch.sh): which is a double click launcher for MacOS systems.
 You might get a message saying 'cannot be oppened because it is from an unidentified developer', if that is the case, right click `MacOS_launch.sh` and select `Open` option, what will launch a similar message but know with an `Open` option.
 - [`Windows_launch.sh`](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/Windows_launch.sh)